Undergraduate and Graduate Initial Certification (Masters of Arts in Teaching)

 Application and Admission

 The MAT is a UMBC graduate program.
 Applicants must be accepted and admitted to the UMBC Graduate School and the UMBC Department of Education.
-Minimum admission requirements include an undergraduate GPA of 2.75 for admission and 3.0 for internship and passing scores on Praxis I, according to MSDE certification criteria.
+Minimum admission requirements include an undergraduate GPA of 2.75 for admission and 3.0 for internship.